rickymoorhouse/track-school-guidance/guidance-for-schools-colleges-and-local-authorities-on-maintaining-educational-provision.md

--   have been identified as otherwise vulnerable by educational providers or local authorities (including children’s social care services), and who could therefore benefit from continued full-time attendance, this might include:
+-   have been identified as otherwise vulnerable by educational providers or local authorities (including children’s social care services), and who could therefore benefit from continued full-time attendance.
+This might include:
-    -   children and young people on the edge of receiving support from children’s social care services or in the process of being referred to children’s services
+    -   children and young people on the edge of receiving support from children’s social care services or in the process of being referred to children’s services or who have previously received support from children’s social care services (as identified by local authorities)
     -   adopted children or children on a special guardianship order
     -   those at risk of becoming NEET (‘not in employment, education or training’)